kalil1010/EchoShop/docs/ui-redesign-plan.md

 ## Open Questions
 - Confirm Supabase table availability for feedback storage.
 - Decide on animation library (Framer Motion vs CSS).
-- Is video asset budget available for “How it works” clips?
+- Is video asset budget available for â€œHow it worksâ€ clips?

 ---
 Prepared by: Codex (GPT-5)
 Date: $(Get-Date -Format 'yyyy-MM-dd')